Study Fellows at IDS

 Applicants should in the first instance contact the Study Fellowship Co-ordinator, Liz O'Brien, to discuss their requirements.
 Contact details are given below.

-All enquiries about the Study Fellowship programme should be sent to the Study Fellowship Co-ordinator, Liz O'Brien.
+All enquiries about the Study Fellowship programme should be sent to the Study Fellowship Co-ordinator, Gemma Males.